RainingSea/cese/project/website/FreelancerMarketplace/task plan.md

 "Logic Analysis": [
     [
         "main.py",
-        "Contains the main function and handles user authentication, project management, and freelancer profiles.
-Includes methods for login, registration, searching freelancers, and creating projects."
+        "Contains main function and initializes the Flask app.
+Responsible for routing and handling user sessions."
     ],
     [
         "templates/login.html",
-        "HTML template for the login page, includes form for username and password input."
+        "HTML template for the login page, includes form for username and password."
     ],
     [
         "templates/registration.html",